simp/simp-doc/docs/changelogs/latest.rst

 ELG Stack
 ^^^^^^^^^

-The application RPMs for Elasticsearch, Logstash and Grafana (ELG) will no longer be delivered with the SIMP ISO.
-Updates in the same major version of Elasticsearch and Logstash have been shown to randomly corrupt data and are therefore too dangerous to potentially drop into upstream updates repositories by default.
-Users must now download their own ELG packages from their preferred repositories
+The application RPMs for :term:`Elasticsearch`, :term:`Logstash`, and :term:`Grafana` will no longer be delivered with the SIMP ISO.
+Updates in the same major version of Elasticsearch and Logstash have been shown to randomly corrupt data and are therefore too dangerous to potentially drop into upstream repositories by default.
+Users must now download their own :term:`ELG` packages.

 Removed Modules
 ---------------